OpenVidu/openvidu.io-docs/docs/advanced-features/virtual-background.md

 Keep the following points in mind when implementing Virtual Background in your application:

 - Virtual Background is compatible with most platforms, but not all.
-It has been successfully tested in desktop browsers (Chrome, Firefox, Edge, Opera, Safari), mobile browsers (Chrome, Firefox, Edge, Opera, Safari, Samsung Internet Browser)
+It has been successfully tested in desktop browsers (Chrome, Firefox, Edge, Opera, Safari), mobile browsers (Chrome, Firefox, Edge, Opera, Safari, Samsung Internet Browser), Electron and Ionic for Android.
+Right now it is not supported in React Native, Ionic for iOS and native Android/iOS apps.
+- HD resolutions may reduce performance.
+It is recommended to apply Virtual Background only on SD resolutions and below (max 640x480).
+- On mobile devices, a change in screen orientation after applying a Virtual Background (because of mobile rotation) can distort the filtered video.
+Mobile applications that allow screen rotation should not use Virtual Background.
 - Applying **more than one Virtual Background in the same device** can reduce performance to the point of making it unusable.
 Make sure to apply only one Virtual Background to a single Stream per device.
 - Virtual Backgrounds can only by applied to **Publisher's streams**.
 - It is not possible to apply both a Virtual Background filter and a server-side filter at the same time on the same Stream.
+- In Ionic when applying a background image, high resolution images may fail to be applied.
+The exact height and width in pixels from which the problem occurs has not been determined.
 - The behavior of Virtual Backgrounds may vary and its performance be affected when the **focus** of the application is lost.
 For example, in recent versions of Google Chrome, the Publisher's stream will freeze if a Virtual Background is being applied to it and the user changes the application's tab.
 In recent versions of Firefox, the image will not freeze, but the framerate will significantly drop.